Yaandle/ImageFinder/README.md

 for the app with UI use streamlit-ui branch.

-Bike number is extracted from Shopify webhook.
+Bike number is extracted from Shopify webhook, images containing class are filtered.